by Robert Wilkinson

 From their live performance at the Isle of Wight Festival in 1970, here's John in a skeleton outfit leading the Who in opening the set with "Heaven and Hell."
 You'll note that he's the only one standing still with an imperturbable look on his face in the midst of the swirling chaos!

-Speaking of live concert performances, here are several pieces of the Who performing at the Bill Graham concert in 1970 at Tanglewood, which was the last time they performed the entire Tommy album.
+Speaking of live concert performances, here are the Who performing at the Bill Graham concert in 1970 at Tanglewood, which was the last time they performed the entire Tommy album.
 Enjoy!

 From a few years later, here's John Entwistle performing a song he wrote for the "Happy Jack" album.
 Live on the King Biscuit Flour Hour in 1975. set to stills, "Whiskey Man."

 I was in Houston Texas November 1975 for this show!
 It was the first show of their 1975 US tour, and I and my friends had been waiting for that night for a long time!
 Yes, they really did achieve a “maximum r & b sound” on stage that rivaled or surpassed what they did in the studio when they weren’t maxing out their amps!

 I found as many clips from that show as I could, and put them in order of the set list.
 For your enjoyment, a live concert by the Who of

 For those who want the whole show, here it is!

 (Set list: Substitute, I Can't Explain, Squeeze Box, Baba O'Riley, Boris the Spider, Drowned, However Much I Booze, Dreaming From The Waist, Behind Blue Eyes, Amazing Journey, Sparks, Acid Queen, Fiddle About, Pinball Wizard, We're Not Going To Take It, Summertime Blues, My Generation/Join Together/Naked Eye/Roadrunner, Won't Get Fooled Again, Magic Bus/My Generation Blues.)